Over Dinsdale Hall is an imposing property set in circa 5.26 acres including woodland and riverbank.

 The utility room is a generously proportioned room which has fitted base units, plumbing for appliances, fitted below the work surfaces, and storage cupboards.
 This connects through to the rear entrance hall that has the back staircases to the basement and eastern wing of the property.
 The basement has several large storage rooms that span under the east wing of the property.

 The first floor has six bedrooms and two bathrooms to the main house accommodation.
 The bedrooms in the main house are all spacious double rooms each enjoying lovely views of the garden.
-The master bedroom has a Jack and Jill en-suite to the main bathroom and a striking bay window and feature fireplace.
+The principal bedroom has a Jack and Jill en-suite to the main bathroom and a striking bay window and feature fireplace.

 The east wing of the property which had been formerly adapted into four apartments and can easily be converted back.
 The ground floor studio apartment has a living/bedroom, kitchen and bathroom.
 The first floor apartment has 2 generous bedrooms, bathroom and a pleasant sitting room with period fireplace and garden views.
 The second floor has a double bedroom, a sitting room and a kitchen and could be adapted as one very large two bedroom apartment or two large self-contained studios.